gitlabhq/gitlabhq/doc/user/group/index.md

 particular content doesn't leave the premises, while not blocking off access to the entire instance.

-Add whitelisted IP subnet using CIDR notation to the group settings and anyone coming from a different IP address won't be able to access the restricted content.
+Add one or more whitelisted IP subnets using CIDR notation in comma separated format to the group settings and anyone coming from a different IP address won't be able to access the restricted content.